 Claire comments while John is listening back to his composition that it sounds like a lullaby.
 She also finds the little rubber ball that was Kathy’s.
 A token of her John chooses to keep as a reminder of his little girl.
 Claire realizes that this has hit him hard, and so invites him to come horseback riding with her since it’s a lovely day.

-He walks up a decrepit cobwebbed staircase that leads to a time-forgotten dust covered attic room.
-There he see an old fashioned wooden wheelchair small enough to be a child’s.
+He walks up a decrepit cobwebbed staircase that leads to a time-forgotten dust-covered attic room.
+There he sees an old-fashioned wooden wheelchair small enough to be a child’s.
 The wheelchair seems to embody a kind of foreboding terror.
 Why?

-Claire has researched the house back to 1920 but can find no record of anything significant happening that would make sense of the experiences John is having.
-He begins to realize that the house isn’t trying to drive people out, more importantly something or someone it is trying to reach out for help.
+Claire has researched the house back in 1920 but can find no record of anything significant happening that would make sense of the experiences John is having.
+He begins to realize that the house isn’t trying to drive people out, more importantly, something or someone is trying to reach out for help.

 John shows Claire the attic room.
 Then the two go to the Historical Society to look up any records of the immense yet lonely house.
 They find out that the last people who occupied the house left there after only two years. back in 1967.
 That’s when the Society took control of the old Chessman Park House with a grant bestowed by the Carmichael Foundation representing Senator Carmichael ( Melvyn Douglas) Oddly, there are no files for the house prior to 1920, they are missing!
 So John and Claire ask Miss Huxley about the records of who lived there around 1909.
 She tells them that a man named Bernard lived there with his son and daughter but sold the house a year later after a terrible tragedy.

-Once John and Claire go through library newspaper records they find a story about a Dr. Walter Bernard, whose seven year old daughter Cora died from injuries sustained by being hit by a coal cart.
+Once John and Claire go through library newspaper records they find a story about a Dr. Walter Bernard, whose seven-year-old daughter Cora died from injuries sustained by being hit by a coal cart.
 Could the initials C.S.B. stand for Cora Bernard?
-John and Claire then go to the family cemetery to visit the graves of Cora, her brother and parents.
-John wonders if Cora is reaching out to him, because he lost his own daughter and she sees him as a kindred spirit.
+John and Claire then go to the family cemetery to visit the graves of Cora, her brother, and her parents.
+John wonders if Cora is reaching out to him because he lost his own daughter and she sees him as a kindred spirit.
 Claire encourages John to leave the house no matter what the reason.
 That his suffering is linked to the house now.

-John takes the little ball and drives to a near by bridge and throws the tiny object into the water below.
-But… when he returns home, the little red ball which is now wet from the river, bouncing down the long staircase yet again!!!
-The scene just amplifies the shock from the prior scene and does so in a way that isn’t cliché
+John takes the little ball and drives to a nearby bridge and throws the tiny object into the water below.
+But… when he returns home, the little red ball which is now wet from the river, bounces down the long staircase yet again!!!
+The scene just amplifies the shock from the prior scene and does so in a way that isn’t cliché.

-The wonderful character actor Barry Morse plays a parapsychologist form the university who sets up a séance with mediums Leah and Albert Harmon (Helen Burns & Eric Christmas) Once at the house they already sense a presence there, which leads Leah who is psychic up toward the creepy attic room.
+The wonderful character actor Barry Morse plays a parapsychologist from the university who sets up a séance with mediums Leah and Albert Harmon (Helen Burns & Eric Christmas) Once at the house, they already sense a presence there, which leads Leah who is psychic up toward the creepy attic room.

 They begin to hold the séance John, Claire and her mother and the Harmons.
 Leah Harmon begins to ask questions of the spirits.
 She begins doing automatic writing by scribbling on a piece of paper, hoping that messages will appear through the written scrawlings.
 “The spirit is that of a child not at peace.”